icinganalysis/icinganalysis.github.io/content/basics/resources.md

 given the current pace of new information.

 Online searches may be the best solution in these times.
-Once you are grounded in the basics, you will know the terminology and be able to better shape you search inquiries.
+Once you are grounded in The Basics, you will know the terminology and be able to better shape you search inquiries.

 ## Related